triton-inference-server/client/src/c++/perf_analyzer/docs/inference_load_modes.md

 <!--
-Copyright (c) 2023, NVIDIA CORPORATION & AFFILIATES.
+Copyright 2023-2024, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions